Solas Web Design

 So, where should all this great web content go on my small business web site?

 I have found this approach to be so much more effective than the silly, spammy techniques so many people use to try to win rankings and traffic.
 I write because I think people will benefit from my expertise.
-Now, my area of expertise happens to be in the field of web design and SEO.
+My area of expertise happens to be in the field of web design and SEO.
 Your area of expertise lies in whatever your business is about.
 For more information on this subject, you may wish to read my article, Why is Google Discontent with your Web Content?
-I'd also like to make a special point of reminding folks not to neglect their homepage.
-Your homepage is the most valuable page on your website.
-It is what the spiders and the public sees first.
-Make the most of it with content that is kept fresh and new and which features things about your company that will make people want to dig deeper into your site.

-So, what we've now learned is that your web site is going to be deemed of higher value by the search engines and by the public if you are offering things to read as well as things to buy.
-We've also learned that if you come up with a truly terrific page of some kind, you may win valuable links from outside sources, thus greatly increasing your worth to the search engines.
-We've learned that the spiders are most impressed by unique content and that brand new content tends to get a boost in the search engine rankings.
-We've explored a few options for writing good, traffic-worthy content.
+So, what we’ve now learned is that your web site is going to be deemed of higher value by the search engines and by the public if you are offering things to read as well as things to buy.
+We’ve also learned that if you come up with a truly terrific page of some kind, you may win valuable links from outside sources, thus greatly increasing your worth to the search engines.
+We’ve explored a few options for creating good, traffic-worthy content.
 Beyond this, your creativity and research of your market are going to be your best guides for coming up with web content that sets your small business apart in the competitive Internet marketplace.
 We are now ready to move on to the next step.

 Next: Launching your new web site and playing in the Google Sandbox.